-This is a traditional Pennsylvania Dutch dessert.
-Different from Shoo Fly Pie and its bold molasses bottom layer and crunchy upper layer of crumbs, Montgomery Pie features a molasses and lemon laced bottom filling layer and a light buttermilk-cake top.
+This is a traditional Pennsylvania Dutch dessert but not as well-known as the quintessential wet-bottom Shoofly Pie.
+Montgomery Pie differs from shoofly’s bold molasses bottom layer and crunchy upper layer of crumbs in that Montgomery Pie features a molasses and lemon laced bottom layer and a light buttermilk-cake top.

-It’s a very old hand-written recipe from my very old and banged up recipe file and is a pie that has a long history in Amish and Pa.
-Dutch households.
+It’s a very old hand-written recipe from my very old and banged up recipe file and is a pie that has a long history in Amish and PA Dutch households.
+My Nana made this often because my Mom adored freshly brewed iced tea with lemon, so our refrigerator (or “ice box” as Nana referred to it until she passed away in 1975) always contained a bag of fresh lemons.

-Use your favorite pie crust recipe, refrigerated crust, or frozen for this, your choice.
+Use your favorite pie crust recipe, refrigerated crust, or frozen for this pie, but make it a 9 inch deep dish crust.

 Montgomery PieCourse: DessertsCuisine: Pa.
 Dutch, Coal RegionDifficulty: Intermediate